IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 ### Consideration on Reusing ACTN VN for Network Slicing

-   The ACTN VN model provides a self-consistent method for expressing connectivity intent (Type 1 VN) and optional path constraints (Type 2 VN) using TE metrics and TE objective functions defined in
+   The ACTN VN model provides a self-consistent method for expressing connectivity intents (Type 1 VN) and optional path constraints (Type 2 VN) using TE metrics and TE objective functions defined in
    {{!RFC8795}}.
-Type 2 VN path constraints rely on Type 1 VN for expressing connectivity intent.
+Type 2 VN path constraints rely on Type 1 VN for expressing connectivity intents.

-   On the other hand, network slice services provide connectivity intent equivalent to Type 1 VN, using SLO and SLE attributes in a technology-agnostic manner not tied to TE technologies.
+   On the other hand, RFC9543 network slice services provide connectivity intents equivalent to Type 1 VN, using SLO and SLE attributes in a technology-agnostic manner not tied to TE technologies.
 This distinction is detailed in Appendix D of {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.

-   Reusing the Type 2 VN for defining customer intent topologies alongside the network slice service model would result in duplicated configurations of connectivity intent and would bind the network slice solution to TE technologies.
+   Reusing the Type 2 VN for defining customer intent topologies alongside the RFC9543 network slice service model would result in duplicated information for connectivity intents (SDPs and connectivity-constructs vs. LTPs and connectivity matrices), and additionally, would bind the network slice solution to TE technologies.

    The proposed models in this draft aim to deliver a solution equivalent to Type 2 VN within the context of network slicing.
 This complements the existing solution outlined in